 Yes my children, and one of my grandchildren, gave up naps early.
 Most children though continue napping in the afternoon through the preschool years.
 Preschoolers don’t need as much sleep as newborns do, but they still need 10-13 hours/day including naps.

-Rest Time for Parents…
+Nap Time is Rest Time for Parents…

 Do you look forward to the quiet and peace nap time brings you?
 Are you worried how you’ll fare after eliminating that last nap?
 There’s a win-win solution!
 Quiet time!